darknesszzaa/battleship/README.md

 ### Running

 This example requires docker or a local mongodb installation.
-If using a local mongodb, see `app.module.ts` for connection options, and make sure there are matching options for the mongodb installation and the source code.
+If using a local mongodb, see `.env` for connection options, and make sure there are matching options for the mongodb installation and the source code.

 #### Docker